johann-solo/oliveandmango.github.io/site/content/blog/2018-02-23-brown-butter-nutella-banana-bread.md

 * 2 large eggs
 * 2 teaspoon pure vanilla extract
 * &frac14; cup of milk at room temperature
-* &frac14; cup nutella plus more for drizzling over your bread later.
+* &frac14;-&frac12; cup nutella plus more for drizzling over your bread later.

 ### Directions

 1. Place the butter in a small saucepan set over medium heat and cook until the butter turns a deep golden brown color, about 2 minutes; stir in the espresso powder.
 Remove and let cool slightly.

-1. Preheat oven to 350&deg;F grease a loaf pan.
+1. Preheat oven to 350&deg;F grease and line a loaf pan with parchement paper

 1. In a large bowl, combine the flour, baking soda, and salt; set aside.